Russian Wikipedia closes site to protest Internet law

 Under the changes proposed in Russia, if a website owner does not remove the content that is deemed inappropriate, access to the entire website in Russia can be blocked.

-Opposition leaders and ordinary Russians have used Facebook, (FB.O) Twitter and Russian networking site Vkontakte to organise protests and distribute anti-Putin information since protests began over alleged violations in parliamentary elections last December.
+Opposition leaders and ordinary Russians have used Facebook, Twitter and Russian networking site Vkontakte to organize protests and distribute anti-Putin information since protests began over alleged violations in parliamentary elections last December.

 "This is basically an attempt to infiltrate the opposition's last bastion - the Internet.
 It's an attempt to kill the protest movement which depends on the Internet.
 To me it spells out 'China' which looks like the direction in which we're heading," said opposition activist Natalia Pelevine.